voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 ## Buildings and Infrastructure — Foundations for Growth

-Visualize Asumen House standing firm on Stratford Road, its rooms buzzing with purpose—community meetings, prayer groups, welcoming visitors in guest rooms, educational activities, and spaces for healing.
+Visualize Asumen House standing firm on london Road, its rooms buzzing with purpose—community meetings, prayer groups, welcoming visitors in guest rooms, educational activities, and spaces for healing.

 Imagine small gardens growing next door, extending the Reach of Hope Therapeutic Garden, and the promise of new community centers on the horizon designed for fellowship and outreach.